Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/installPython.md

     * In a command prompt, go to c:\Python27\Scripts
     * pip.exe install PySide

-## OSX
-On macOS Sierra, the system Python (`/usr/bin/python`) is compatible with the Unity Python server.

-The Unity Project's Python Settings need to be tuned for the Shotgun integration to use a different Python.
-See [Preparing a Unity project for Shotgun](preparingUnityProject.md) for details.

-## CentOS7
-**Caveats** :
-The Shotgun integration doesn't work with the Python package `python27-python-2.7.13-5` provided from the software collections

-* Install PySide
-    * yum install python2-pyside
-        *  Also installable from pip, but it requires the `qt-devel` package

 ## Validation
 To verify that your Python interpreter is properly configured, follow these steps:
 * Launch a command prompt/shell